 What To Think About

 Long-acting inhaled beta2-agonists should not be used without being combined with an inhaled corticosteroid.
-If you don't take an inhaled corticosteroid, the inflammation in the bronchial tubes may not be controlled, and your symptoms could get worse because of decreasing lung function and increasing inflammation.
+If you don't take an inhaled corticosteroid, the

 Long-acting inhaled beta2-agonists should never be used in place of a short-acting beta2-agonist to treat asthma attacks.
 A quick-relief medicine such as inhaled albuterol should be used.

 Medicine is one of the many tools your doctor has to treat a health problem.
 Taking medicine as your doctor suggests will improve your health and may prevent future problems.
 If you don't take your medicines properly, you may be putting your health (and perhaps your life) at risk.